2023 Adelaide International 1

-The 2023 Adelaide International 1 is a tennis tournament on the 2023 ATP Tour and 2023 WTA Tour.
-It is a combined ATP Tour 250 and WTA 500 tournament played on outdoor hard courts in Adelaide, South Australia, Australia.
-This is the fourth edition of the tournament for the women and the third edition for the men.
-The tournament will take place at the Memorial Drive Tennis Centre from 1–8 January 2023 and is followed a week later by the 2023 Adelaide International 2, a combined ATP Tour 250 and WTA 500 tournament, at the same venue.
-The qualifying rounds will be held on the 31st of December, 2022.
+The 2023 Adelaide International 1 was a tennis tournament on the 2023 ATP Tour and 2023 WTA Tour.
+It was a combined ATP Tour 250 and WTA 500 tournament played on outdoor hard courts in Adelaide, South Australia, Australia.
+This was the fourth edition of the tournament for the women and the third edition for the men.
+The tournament took place at the Memorial Drive Tennis Centre from 1–8 January 2023 and was followed a week later by the 2023 Adelaide International 2, a combined ATP Tour 250 and WTA 500 tournament, at the same venue.
+The qualifying rounds were held on 31 December 2022.